HaynesStephens/haynesstephens.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: I teach machines how to make a cleaner world :)
+subtitle: Leveraging technology and policy to confront climate change

 profile:
   align: left